 Here are three ways to ensure you and your loved ones consume safe quantities of added sugars:

-- Limit Pre-Packaged Foods: These are items families can buy in bulk and store for long periods.
-While this is convenient, Benard said to pay close attention to sugar content when purchasing these products.
+- Limit Processed Foods: These are items families can buy in bulk and store for long periods.
+While this is convenient, Mitchell said to pay close attention to sugar content when purchasing these products.

-- Avoid Sweet Drinks: Benard said many seemingly healthy beverages are actually loaded with sugar.
+- Avoid Sweet Drinks: Many seemingly healthy beverages are actually loaded with sugar.

-People usually don’t think twice about drinking milk and fruit juice throughout the day,” she said.
-“But even 100-percent fruit juice contains a lot of sugar without the added benefit of fiber that comes from a whole piece of fruit.
-Also, flavored milks such as chocolate or strawberry milk are often perceived as being healthy, but in reality, sugar is added in order to flavor the milk, making it an unattractive option.”
+People usually don’t think twice about drinking milk and fruit juice throughout the day, but even 100% fruit juice contains a lot of sugar without the added benefit of fiber that comes from a whole piece of fruit.
+Also, flavored milks such as chocolate or strawberry milk are often perceived as being healthy, but in reality, sugar is added in order to flavor the milk, making it an unattractive option.

 - Don’t Fall for Marketing Gimmicks: Food brands love to plaster their packaging with fun illustrations and words such as “healthy,” “lean” and “low-fat.”
-Bauche said savvy consumers should look past these marketing gimmicks and assess each item’s nutritional information and ingredient list.
+Look past these marketing gimmicks and assess each item’s nutritional information and ingredient list.

-Bauche also said people assume sports drinks are healthy because they are endorsed by athletes.
+Mitchell also said people assume sports drinks are healthy.
 In reality, these beverages are extremely high in sugar, and they should only be consumed as fuel during prolonged periods of exercise.
 Otherwise, your body will convert the sugar into fat.